OpenSemi-de/OpenSemi-de/README.md

-- 👋 Hi, I’m @OpenSemi-de, I'm the repository of www OpenSemi.de
+- 👋 Hi, I’m @OpenSemi-de, I'm the repository of www.OpenSemi.de